MichaelCurrin/twitterverse/docs/README.md

 If you store the tweets in the DB, you can do a report on the data.

+Input required:
+- Search query to get tweets.
+- Or handles of Twitter users

 ### Stream tweets

 You can also do a live stream of a search query and print out the tweets to the console.
 This is not a core part of this project.

+Input required:
+- Search query to get tweets.

 ### Get trending topics